qiyangduan/stanmo/README.rst

 stanmo
 ==============
 The goal of stanmo project is to provide standard business models for industry usage.
-Examples of standard business models include churn prediction in telecom, product recommendation in online ecommerce, etc. Please refer to `Stanmo <http://www.stanmo.com/>` (website still in construction) for list of models available models.
+Examples of standard business models include churn prediction in telecom, product recommendation in online ecommerce, etc. Please refer to `Stanmo.com<http://www.stanmo.com/>`_ (website still in construction) for list of models available models.

 The problem it solves
 ---------------------